2004 100th Anniversary Celebration

 By February 1905, the church was known as the “Mayfield Heights Branch” of Beckwith Church.
 The branch continued to grow and in 1906 moved to the Superior Road School House at Superior and Euclid Hts.
 Blvd., using the lower floor for Sunday School and evening services.

 By 1908, the congregation had outgrown the old schoolhouse and purchased a lot for $5000 from Emil Preyer on the corner of Mayfield and Preyer Roads.
 The new building cost approximately $15,000 and was dedicated on Jan.
 24, 1909.
 The congregation installed its first organ, at a cost of $1875, paid for by Andrew Carnegie and John D. Rockefeller.

-In September 1909, the church was still considered a branch of First Church (which had succeeded from Beckwith Presbyterian) even though the new congregation numbered 100.
-And so, in October 1910, the congregation decided it was time to have its own pastor and called the Rev. Edward S. Claflin Rochester, N.Y. to lead them into their next decade.
+In September 1909, the church was still considered a branch of First Church (which succeeded Beckwith Presbyterian) even though the new congregation numbered 100.
+And so, in October 1910, the congregation decided it was time to have its own pastor and called the Rev. Edward S. Claflin of Rochester, N.Y. to lead them into their next decade.

 back to the top